Break out Sofa Hurst stockport

 Rethinking Financial Services

-Building on their year-on-year success and ambitious plans to grow their team, Hurst Accountants made the decision to relocate their HQ to the brand new Stockport Exchange building.
-Taking over 11,000 sqft across the entire 5th floor, Hurst asked us to transform this blank canvas into a business changing environment that will support the development of the business and its people.
+Hurst Accountants understood this.
+Building on year-on-year success and ambitious growth plans, they made the decision to relocate their HQ to the brand new Stockport Exchange building, taking over 11,000 sq ft across the entire 5th floor, and asking us to transform a blank canvas into an environment that would work as hard for the business as the people inside it.

-After a period of consultation and workshopping our brief became clear: to design a space that encourages staff to work and collaborate in new ways, create a new welcoming experience for clients and to create a best in class space that could support industry events.
+After a period of consultation and workshopping, our brief became clear: to design a space that encourages staff to work and collaborate in new ways, create a welcoming experience for clients, and build something best-in-class that could support industry events and showcase Hurst's forward-thinking culture.

 Reception Desk workspace Hurst Stockport